Juvenile Justice Education

 Florida law authorizes educational services in Department of Juvenile Justice (DJJ) programs (s.
 1003.52, F.S.) to ensure that all eligible students receive a high-quality education designed to meet their unique needs.
 The Florida Department of Education (FDOE) acts as the lead agency for the educational component in these programs and sets standards for curriculum and other support services.
 FDOE is committed to providing leadership to the students in DJJ programs with an overall objective of equipping them with skills necessary for continued education and employment.

-- DCC (PDF)
+- DJJ Transition Representatives (PDF)

-- DJJ Program Contact List (PDF)
+- Prevention, Day Treatment, and Residential Contact List (PDF)

 DJJ Annual Report

 The DJJ Annual Report provides information regarding the progress made toward developing effective educational programs.
 The report consists of recommendations for system improvement, legislated requirements of DJJ and DOE, profiles of students in DJJ and other dropout prevention programs, student outcomes, and funding of educational programs.